 IV.
-Parental Notification Policy: Drug and Alcohol Violations the parents or legal guardians when their student under the age of 21 was found to be in violation of the school's disciplinary code for drugs and alcohol.
+Parental Notification Policy: Drug and Alcohol Violations

+Sections 951 and 952 of the 1998 Higher Education Amendment established that institutions of higher education could notify the parents or legal guardians when their student under the age of 21 was found to be in violation of the school's disciplinary code for drugs and alcohol.
 Kennesaw State University strives to create a balance between honoring the personal growth and responsibility of its students as they learn to establish their own independence with that of providing parents with the sensitive information they need to know in order to advise their students effectively.
-Parental notification is done when the university believes that it will help the student by providing support for their physical health and safety, academic success and/or personal development.
+Parental notification is done when the university believes that it will help the student by providing support for their physical health and safety, academic success and/ or personal development.
 Parents of students under the age of 21 may be notified when a student is determined to have violated the KSU Student Code of Conduct in regard to alcohol or other controlled substances.

 Circumstances leading to parental notification include, but are not limited to, the following: